Book Your Free Owner Consultation

 Tenants in Virginia are automatically granted a range of rights once a rental agreement is in place.
 They have the right to live in a home that remains safe and habitable, with necessary repairs completed in a timely manner.

-Residents are also entitled to receive all legally required disclosures before the lease becomes active and to go through a lawful eviction process if the tenancy ends.
+Residents are also entitled to receive all legally required disclosures before the lease agreement becomes active and to go through a lawful eviction process if the tenancy ends.
 After moving out, tenants have the right to receive their security deposit, or any remaining balance, within 45 days.

-Virginia law also protects tenants from retaliation for exercising their legal rights, such as reporting health or safety violations or participating in a tenants’ union.
-Residents may legally break a lease with proper notice if a valid legal reason applies, and they are protected from discrimination under the Fair Housing Act.
+Virginia tenant law also protects tenants from retaliation for exercising their legal rights, such as reporting health or safety violations or participating in a tenants’ union.
+Residents may legally break a lease agreement with proper notice if a valid legal reason applies, and they are protected from discrimination under the Fair Housing Act.

 A Golden Balance Scale.jpg